Shortland

 AreaSearch assessment of residential development activity positions Shortland among the top 25% of areas assessed nationwide

-However, supply is substantially lagging demand, which typically leads to heightened buyer competition and pricing pressures.
-The average construction cost value for new properties in Shortland is around $264,000, below the regional average, suggesting more affordable housing options for buyers.
-In terms of commercial development, approximately $14.0 million in approvals have been recorded this financial year, indicating balanced commercial development activity.
-Compared to the rest of NSW, Shortland shows moderately higher new home approvals, with 31.0% above the regional average per person over the five-year period.
-This balance supports buyer choice while maintaining current property values.
+This supply lagged demand, potentially leading to heightened buyer competition and pricing pressures.
+The average construction cost of new properties was approximately $264,000, below the regional average.
+Commercial development approvals totalled $14.0 million in FY-26, indicating balanced commercial activity.
+Compared to Rest of NSW, Shortland had moderately higher new home approvals (31.0% above the regional average per person over five years).
+This balance supports buyer choice and current property values.

 Frequently Asked Questions - Development